iorchard/pbos.barbican/README.md

 pbos.barbican
 ==============

-Ansible role to install and setup Barbican for OpenStack
+Ansible role to install and setup Barbican for OpenStack.

+Barbican is a Key Manager for the secure storage, provisioning and management of secrets such as passwords, encryption keys, and X.509 Certificates.

 Requirements
 ------------